kongehund/osu-mapping-hotkeys/README.md

 Press CTRL+ALT+. or CTRL+ALT+MOUSE5 to enable/disable the script - you should hear a sound when the script turns on and off.
 The script normally disables automatically when you leave the editor in any way (i.e. pressing Esc, Win, Alt+Tab, F5, F8, F9, etc.)

+MOUSE4/MOUSE5 - Rotate 90° from selection center (the default osu shortcuts rotate from Playfield center)

 Z/X - Rotate 15°

 D/F - Rotate 5°